FTS4060/S24 Cesium Frequency Std

 2:56 Operation Monitor light turned off.

-sawtooth from 0 to 5 Volts.
-It takes about 21 seconds to sweep the
+into sawtooth from 0 to 5 Volts.
+It takes about 21 seconds to

-some logic indicator that may be pointing to a problem.
+or it's some logic indicator that may be pointing to a

 Bottom Side

-SMA-f connector just behind the front panel marked J3, RF1 which may be
+behind the front panel marked J3, RF1 which may be a 10 MHz

 panels.